Dear Plato,

 Is your direct manager aware of this event and has he/she approved of the event?: I tried to tell him but he didn't believe me.

+Have you received approved training for this event?
 I suppose because we are all made of stars the answer must be yes

 Equipment being used: Particle accelerator / collider.
 Well actually it is two very large and powerful electrocatapults and a laser.